American Revolution: Development of colonial self-government

-With little industry except shipbuilding, the colonies exported agricultural products to Britain in return for manufactured goods.
-They also imported molasses, rum, and sugar from the British West Indies.
-The British government pursued a policy of mercantilism in order to grow its economic and political power.
-According to mercantilism, the colonies existed for the mother country's economic benefit, and the colonists' economic needs took second place.
-In 1651, Parliament passed the first in a series of Navigation Acts, which restricted colonial trade with foreign countries.
+Mercantilism

+British colonial policy was based on mercantilist theory, which held that Britain's national security depended on building a self-sufficient empire and controlling key trade routes.
+The purpose of colonies was to produce raw materials for Britain's use, to consume British manufactures, and to support the growth of British shipping.
+In the 1600s, the English Parliament enacted a series of laws called the Navigation Acts to ensure that the colonies fulfilled these purposes.

+The Navigation Acts restricted colonial trade with foreign countries.
 The Thirteen Colonies could trade with the rest of the empire but only ship certain commodities like tobacco to Britain.
 Any European imports bound for British America had to first pass through an English port and pay customs duties.
-Other laws regulated colonial industries, such as the Wool Act 1698, the Hat Act 1731, and the Iron Act 1750.
+Other laws regulated developing colonial industries to prevent competition with British industries, such as the Wool Act 1698, the Hat Act 1731, and the Iron Act 1750.
+With little industry except shipbuilding, the colonies exported agricultural products in return for manufactured goods.
+They also imported molasses, rum, and sugar from the British West Indies.

 Colonial reactions to these policies were mixed.
-The Molasses Act 1733 placed a duty of six pence per gallon upon foreign molasses imported into the colonies.
-This act was particularly egregious to the New England colonists, who protested it as taxation without representation.
+The Molasses Act 1733, for example, placed a duty of six pence per gallon upon foreign molasses imported into the colonies.
+This act was particularly egregious to the New England colonists, who protested it as unconstitutional taxation without representation in the British parliament.
 The act increased the smuggling of foreign molasses, and the British government ceased enforcement efforts after the 1740s.

-On the other hand, certain merchants and local industries benefitted from the restrictions on foreign competition.
-The limits on foreign-built ships greatly benefitted the colonial shipbuilding industry, particularly in New England.
+On the other hand, certain merchants and local industries benefited from the restrictions on foreign competition.
+The limits on foreign-built ships greatly benefited the colonial shipbuilding industry, particularly in New England.
 Some argue that the economic impact was minimal on the colonists, but the political friction that the acts triggered was more serious, as the merchants most directly affected were also the most politically active.